 Here are just a few suggestions:

 - Go within.
 The transformation of our planet must begin within each individual.
 There is deep wisdom in your own soul and in the physical cells of your body.
-Try meditation, shamanic journeying, or guided visualization in order to connect with your deeper purpose in life, heal wounds from your past, and find out how you might be called to transform the world using your own innate talents and skills.
+Try meditation or guided visualization in order to connect with your deeper purpose in life, heal wounds from your past, and find out how you might be called to transform the world using your own innate talents and skills.

 - Spend time in nature.
 Often the most profound moments in our lives occur when we step away from technology, welcome silence, and open our hearts to what the universe wants to reveal to us.
 A long walk in the woods or quiet contemplation in a park or garden may be all it takes to provide that moment of insight that can transform our lives.
 Human beings were born from the Earth, the same as all other living creatures.
 When we transcend the illusions of separation and fear, we can operate on a higher level and achieve limitless possibilities.